BigQuery Day

 BigQuery Day is built for people who run BigQuery in production and are responsible for cost, performance, governance, reliability, and data trust.

-Will sessions be live or recorded?
+Were sessions live or recorded?

 Will I get access to recordings?

 Yes.
 All registrants will receive access to session recordings after the event.
+And the recordings are now available if you fill out the above form.

 Can I ask questions during the event?

-What topics will be covered?
+What topics were covered?

-Expect practical sessions on cost governance and optimization, performance predictability, governance without ticket queues, AI readiness and reproducibility, and rollback and recovery when things go wrong.
+There were practical sessions on cost governance and optimization, performance predictability, governance without ticket queues, AI readiness and reproducibility, and rollback and recovery when things go wrong.

 No, but the content is aimed at teams operating BigQuery at scale.
 If you manage BigQuery outcomes for your org, you'll get the most value.

-Can my team attend too?
+Can my team watch too?

 Want to learn more about Eon and Google Cloud?